Jaakko-H/song-api/README.md

 ## Environment setup

 For this project you require a free local MongoDB database server.
 You can download it from https://www.mongodb.com/.
+On Linux/Mac you might also have to start it as a service after the installation, if the installer does not do that for you e.g. `sudo service mongod start`.
+Please refer to MongoDB documentation.

 It is highly recommended to run everything in an up-to-date virtualenv.
 The project requires python3 to run properly.
 The environment can be set up